centny/Centny/Articles/How to configure golang develop environment with debug and unit test debug.md

 	//support values:
 	//${ppath} the project full path.
 	//${binp} the executable file full path.
-	//${args} running arguments.
+	//${args} running extend arguments.
 	//${pkgp} the package path for go build or install.
 	//${args} the package path for go build or install.
 }
 	```
-4. all setting is completed.adding sample code for usage.
+4. all setting is completed. adding sample code for usage.
 5. create folders under src *src/centny/tcode* and *src/centny/main*
 6. new *main.go* file to *src/centny/main* and add code: